-Zimbabwe election: Voters head to the polls with inflation on their minds
+Zimbabwe election: Voters go to the polls with inflation on their minds

 Mr Mnangagwa, who is seeking a second term in office, is anxious to get an international stamp of approval for the vote so Zimbabwe's foreign debt can be restructured and potentially open up fresh lines of credit frozen more than 20 years ago.

 He has struggled to contain roller-coaster inflation, which was in the single digits in late 2017.
-It reached 176% in June with figures out this week showing it has dipped to 77.2% from 101.3% in July.
+The annual inflation reached 176% in June with figures out this week showing it has dipped to 77.2% from 101.3% in July.

 Zanu-PF did not produce a manifesto, saying the president's work speaks for itself, with a boom in mining and big investments in infrastructure.